quisquous/cactbot/README.md

 Here is a video of the dana UI in action on [Exdeath and Neo Exdeath](https://www.youtube.com/watch?v=Ot_GMEcwv94).

+## Building

+You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in ACT.

+1. Follow the instructions in the `dummy.txt` file in [`CactbotOverlay/ThirdParty/OverlayPlugin`](CactbotOverlay/ThirdParty/OverlayPlugin).
+2. Follow the instructions in the `dummy.txt` file in [`CactbotOverlay/ThirdParty/ACT`](CactbotOverlay/ThirdParty/ACT).
+3. Open the solution in Visual Studio (tested with Visual Studio 2017).
+4. Build for "Release" and "x64".
+5. The plugin will be built as `bin/x64/Release/CactbotOverlay.dll`.

-## Install
+## Installing

+You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in Advanced Combat Tracker.

-1. Find the OverlayPlugin installation with Advanced Combat Tracker.
+1. Find the OverlayPlugin installation, make an `addons` sub-directory inside it (looks like `OverlayPlugin\addons`.
-2. Make an OverlayPlugin/addons sub-directory.
-3. Build, then copy the CactbotOverlay.dll file to the addons directory.
-4. If you haven't installed it separately, also copy the EnmityOverlay.dll file to the addons directory.
+2. Copy the `CactbotOverlay.dll` file to the addons directory.
+3. Make sure to unblock the CactbotOverlay.dll (right click -> properties -> unblock) if you downloaded it, instead of building it.
+4. If you get an error that it can't find `FFXIV_ACT_Plugin.dll`, make sure it is in the same directory as `Advanced Combat Tracker.exe`.

-The directory structure should look like this:
+   The directory structure should look something like this:
    - C:\\...\\Advanced Combat Tracker
      - Advanced Combat Tracker.exe
+     - FFXIV_ACT_Plugin.dll
    - C:\\...\\Advanced Combat Tracker\\OverlayPlugin
      - OverlayPlugin.dll etc
    - C:\\...\\Advanced Combat Tracker\\OverlayPlugin\\addons
      - CactbotOverlay.dll

-  - EnmityOverlay.dll
+5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `Cactbot` as the type.
+6. In the URL field, browse to an html file to load as a UI element.
+For example to `CactbotOverlay/resources/dana/raid/raid.html`.

 ## Sounds